-When temperatures begin to soar, keep your container gardens fresh and cool, and healthy and thriving.
+When temperatures begin to soar, keep your container gardens fresh and cool as well as healthy and thriving.
 With these quick remedies, your containers will perk up, bringing nonstop blooms and foliage.

 Refresh the flowers in your whiskey barrel or other container gardens by deadheading or trimming off spent flowers.
 Flowers such as coneflower, coreopsis, petunias, calibrachoa and others will perk up and provide another round of blooms.